Lauterbrunnen-Mürren with Winteregg – Top of Family

 Modernisation of the aerial cableway

-The Lauterbrunnen-Grütschalp aerial cableway went into operation in 2006.
-In order to obtain a new operating licence after 20 years of service, the cableway needs to be renovated.
-The focus is on ensuring safe and trouble-free operation for the next 20 years.
-However, the renovation also provides an opportunity to make optimisations.
-The new lightweight cabin will be able to transport 135 people instead of just 100.
-This will bring the cable car's capacity in line with that of the Grütschalp-Mürren adhesion railway, which was renovated in recent years.
-The cabin will also be painted in the same colour as the adhesion railway and, unlike before, will run unaccompanied.
-In addition to the cabin, the suspension and running gear will also be replaced.
+The Lauterbrunnen-Grütschalp aerial cableway underwent extensive modernisation in 2026 and was subsequently granted a new operating licence after 20 years of service.
+The new lightweight cabin is able to transport 135 people instead of just 100.
+This brings the cable car's capacity in line with that of the Grütschalp-Mürren adhesion railway, which was renovated in recent years.
+The cabin is also painted in the same colour as the adhesion railway and, unlike before, runs unaccompanied.
+In addition to the cabin, the suspension and running gear were also replaced.

-The infrastructure is also being adapted to meet today's requirements.
-The platform facilities at the valley and mountain stations are being renovated.
-To improve passenger flow and safety, an additional platform, a new escalator and high doors at the platform are being installed at the valley station in Lauterbrunnen.
-The ticket office is also being renovated.
+The infrastructure has also been adapted to meet today's requirements.
+The platform facilities at the valley and mountain stations have been renovated.
+To improve passenger flow and safety, an additional platform, a new escalator and high doors at the platform have been installed at the valley station in Lauterbrunnen.
+The ticket office has also been renovated.

 The adhesion railway and the aerial cableway already recover electricity during the descent.
 Thanks to the installation of an energy storage system, the energy generated during the descent will now be stored directly on site instead of being fed back into the energy grid.
-This means that the energy can be used directly again when the cable car ascends, which makes ecological and economic sense.
+That way the energy can be used directly again when the cable car ascends, which makes ecological and economic sense.

 Renewed Adhesion Route